munificent/craftinginterpreters/book/a-map-of-the-territory.md

 "instance of" tests so you can see what kind of object you have, then we need some representation to keep track of the type of each object during execution.

-All of this stuff is going at runtime, so it's called, well, the **"runtime"**.
+All of this stuff is going at runtime, so it's called, appropriately, the **runtime**.
 In a fully compiled language, the code implementing the runtime gets inserted directly into the resulting executable.
 In, say, [Go][], each compiled application has its own copy of Go's runtime directly embedded in it.
 If the language is run inside an interpreter or VM, then the runtime lives there.
 This is how most implementations of languages like Java, Python, and JavaScript work.

 [go]: https://golang.org/